eerimoq/simba/doc/kernel.rst

 kernel
 ======

-The kernel package is the heart in Simba.
+The kernel package is the heart in `Simba`.
 They implement the thread scheduler, synchronization primitives and logging, among other useful functions.